RonMordo/Hospital-administrative-desktop/README.md

 HospitalAdmin is a forward-thinking project dedicated to revolutionizing hospital management through the power of digital transformation.
 At its core, this desktop application leverages the robust capabilities of C# and the .NET framework, designed with an object-oriented approach to address the complex needs of hospital operations.
 HospitalAdmin aims to simplify administrative tasks, improve patient care management, and enhance operational efficiency across departments.

+# 📦 Installation

+To install, please download the installation zip file, extract it, and click setup.

+# 📋 Usage

+- To add a new department, click the "Add Department" button, fill out the form, and that's it.
+- To view all departments recorded in the system, click "View All Departments".
+Click again to hide.
+- To remove a department, select it in the "View Department" option and click "Remove".
+- To manage staff and patients in a specific department, select the department in the "View Department" option and click "Human Resources".

 Goals and Objectives 🎯

 	•	Streamlined Administration: Develop a comprehensive desktop application to manage patient records, appointments, and billing with ease and precision. 💼